aws/aws-iot-device-sdk-embedded-C/README.md

  	* More information on the examples could be found in the sample source file

 Also, for a guided example on getting started with the Thing Shadow, visit the AWS IoT Console's [Interactive Guide](https://console.aws.amazon.com/iot).

-##Further Steps - Porting
+##Porting to different platforms
-As Embedded device run on different Real Time Operating Systems and IP stack, it is one of the important design goals for us to keep the SDK portable.
-Please find the [porting guide](http://aws-iot-device-sdk-embedded-c-docs.s3-website-us-east-1.amazonaws.com/index.html) to get more information on how to make this SDK run on your devices(micro-controllers).
+As Embedded devices run on different Real Time Operating Systems and TCP/IP stacks, it is one of the important design goals for the Device SDK to keep it portable.
+Please refer to the [porting guide](http://aws-iot-device-sdk-embedded-c-docs.s3-website-us-east-1.amazonaws.com/index.html) to get more information on how to make this SDK run on your devices (i.e. micro-controllers).

 ##Resources
 [API Documentation](http://aws-iot-device-sdk-embedded-c-docs.s3-website-us-east-1.amazonaws.com/index.html)